 During the 1980s and 1990s, the parish experienced considerable growth under the leadership of the Rev. Dabney Smith.
 The parish attracted as members a number of faculty on the staff of the University of Notre Dame.
 In 1997, a new edifice was built at 53720 Ironwood, south of Cleveland Road.
 The contemporary-styled church was designed by the South Bend architectural firm of Mathews-Purucker-Anella and featured a high-vaulted ceiling with extensive windows and seating for 325.
 Perhaps its most striking feature was its baptismal font of grey slate, deep enough for full immersion for infants and a wading pool for adults.
 The font reflected evolving views about how baptisms should be performed at this time and the sacramental value of full immersion.
 Bishop Gray consecrated the building on 14 September 1997 and baptized his grandson at the service.
 The new church also featured a 16th-century stained glass window from a country church in France, which was placed near the font.
 A second phase of construction brought more classroom and kitchen space to what was arguably the most contemporary-designed church edifice in the diocese.

-Since 2009, the parish has been ably served by the Rev. Matthew Cowden.
+Beginning in 2009, the parish was ably served by the Rev. Matthew Cowden, who was elected Bishop Cadjutor of the Diocese of West Virginia in 2021.
 The congregation sponsors a free lunch program and partners with the Food Bank of Northern Indiana to provide food to the needy.